CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/README.md

 Collisional Ionization Equilibrium calculations were performed using [ChiantiPy](https://github.com/chianti-atomic/ChiantiPy/) and the
 [CHIANTI Atomic Database](https://www.chiantidatabase.org/).
-Because CHIANTI calculations are time-consuming, we include pre-calculated data sets with this package.
-Those wishing to explore CIE beyond the parameters we chose for the illustrations in the book will need to install the full CHIANTI database and the ChiantiPy package. **CHIANTI and ChiantiPy are not required to use these notebooks.**
+Because CHIANTI calculations are time-consuming, we include pre-calculated data sets with the corresponding Jupyter notebooks.
+Those wishing to explore CIE beyond the parameters we chose for the figures in the book will need to install the full CHIANTI database and the ChiantiPy package. **CHIANTI and ChiantiPy are not required to use these notebooks.**  We've included the code we used to generate the pre-computed data files as worked examples of using CHIANTI and ChiantiPy.

 ## Use and Attribution